dsherret/rust-toolchain-file/README.md

       - run: cargo test --all-features
 ```

-The selection of Rust toolchain is made based on the rust-toolchain.toml file.
+The selection of Rust toolchain on the CI will then be made based on the
+rust-toolchain.toml file enabling you to easily keep it in sync with your local
+development versions and have a single source of truth for what version to use.

 ## Inputs

-None.
 You must define everything in the rust-toolchain.toml file.

 ## Outputs